 To stop your flock from flying away — for those planning an Initial Coin Offering (ICO) — your investment in crypto community management needs to start today, not after the sale.
 During these early days, you have a real opportunity to build the foundation of community.
 Because it’s a smaller group, you have a lot more influence over its culture.
 Your early adopters will set the example for how to behave and how to belong for all your future community members.
 If you wait until mass adoption, it will become more difficult to adjust the colony’s culture in a different direction.

 However — even if you’ve already completed your sale — you can still apply basic community development tactics to set the foundation for healthy, long-lasting crypto community management.

 I’m still in learning-mode in the crypto space, and I’m not an expert.
 But I have been building digital communities for close to 20 years and CMX has trained hundreds of organizations in community strategy since we started four years ago.
 We’ve developed community training programs for Facebook and Google and with over 20,000 community professionals in our network, we’ve seen it all when it comes to building online communities.

 So perhaps we can help you wrap your head around your own community strategy.

-To begin the planning process for a community at any organization, we always start with the community canvas.
-The community canvas is similar to a business model canvas, but for community planning.
+To begin the planning process for a community at any organization, we always start with the CMX Community Canvas.
+The Community Canvas is similar to a business model canvas, but for community planning.
 In this post we’ll use this canvas to plan a community around a new token.
 At the bottom of this post, we’re including a blank canvas for you to print and fill yourself.

-If you find this useful and you want to ensure you’re managing community the right way, you should consider taking our full Fundamentals of Community Strategy Training (a 6 week course!), attending CMX Summit 2018, or joining CMX Membership.
-You can also get in touch to learn about our consulting and recruiting offerings.
+If you find this useful and you want to ensure you’re managing community the right way, you should consider taking a CMX Academy course, attending CMX Summit, or joining the conversation in the CMX Community.

-I’ll go into each section and explain how to put into action for crypto communities.
+I’ll go into each section and explain how to put into action for crypto community management.